bugtamer/areca-backup/docs/user/tutorial3.md

 ![](./images/recover2.jpg)

-Enter the destination (for instance "/home/olivier") and hit "OK".
+Enter the destination (for instance "`/home/olivier`") and hit "`OK`".
-That's it : your file has been recovered in "/home/olivier".
+That's it : your file has been recovered in "`/home/olivier`".

 ## Recovering a whole archive

-If you want to recover the whole archive, go back to the "Physical view" and select the last archive :
+If you want to recover the whole archive, go back to the "`Physical view`" and select the last archive :

 ![](./images/physical3.jpg)

-Right-click and select "Recover..."
+Right-click and select "`Recover...`"

 ![](./images/recover3.jpg)

 As previously, a new window appears and asks where to recover the selected archive.
-Enter the destination (for instance "/home/olivier") and hit "OK".
+Enter the destination (for instance "`/home/olivier`") and hit "`OK`".

 ![](./images/recover4.jpg)

-Note that in this case, Areca will recover your archive in a "rcv" subdirectory (in this example : "/home/olivier/rcv").
+Note that in this case, Areca will recover your archive in a "`rcv`" subdirectory (in this example : "`/home/olivier/rcv`").

-You can also notice that Areca recovers the "MyNewPicture.jpg" file that is contained in your third archive, but also the files stored in your previous archives : you don't have to recover your data archive-by-archive.
+You can also notice that Areca recovers the "`MyNewPicture.jpg`" file that is contained in your third archive, but also the files stored in your previous archives : you don't have to recover your data archive-by-archive.

 ## Next step ...